jordanebelanger/SwiftyBluetooth/README.md

 }
 ```
 ### Writing to a Peripheral's service's characteristic
-If you already know the characteristic and service UUID you want to write to, once you've found a peripheral, you can write to that characteristic right away like this:
+If you already know the characteristic and service UUID you want to write to, once a peripheral has been found, you can write to that characteristic right away like this:
 ```swift
 let exampleBinaryData = String(0b1010).dataUsingEncoding(NSUTF8StringEncoding)!
 peripheral.writeValue(ofCharacWithUUID: "1d5bc11d-e28c-4157-a7be-d8b742a013d8",